marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-data-annotations.md

 Entity Framework Code First allows you to use your own domain classes to represent the model which EF relies on to perform querying, change tracking and updating functions.
 Code first leverages a programming pattern referred to as convention over configuration.
 What this means is that code first will assume that your classes follow the conventions that EF uses.
 In that case, EF will be able to work out the details it needs to do its job.
 However, if your classes do not follow those conventions, you have the ability to add configurations to your classes to provide EF with the information it needs.

 Code first gives you two ways to add these configurations to your classes.
-One is using simple attributes called DataAnnotations and the other is using code first’s Fluent API, which provides you with a way to describe configurations imperatively, in code.
+One is using simple attributes called DataAnnotations and the other is using code first?s Fluent API, which provides you with a way to describe configurations imperatively, in code.

-This article will focus on using DataAnnotations (in the System.ComponentModel.DataAnnotations namespace) to configure your classes – highlighting the most commonly needed configurations.
+This article will focus on using DataAnnotations (in the System.ComponentModel.DataAnnotations namespace) to configure your classes ? highlighting the most commonly needed configurations.
 DataAnnotations are also understood by a number of .NET applications, such as ASP.NET MVC which allows these applications to leverage the same annotations for client-side validations.

 ## The model

-I’ll demonstrate code first DataAnnotations with a simple pair of classes: Blog and Post.
+I?ll demonstrate code first DataAnnotations with a simple pair of classes: Blog and Post.

 ```
     public class Blog
     {
-        public int Id { get; set; }
+    ??? public int Id { get; set; }
-        public string Title { get; set; }
+    ??? public string Title { get; set; }
-        public string BloggerName { get; set;}
+    ??? public string BloggerName { get; set;}
-        public virtual ICollection<Post> Posts { get; set; }
+    ??? public virtual ICollection<Post> Posts { get; set; }
     }

     public class Post
     {
-        public int Id { get; set; }
+    ??? public int Id { get; set; }
-        public string Title { get; set; }
+    ??? public string Title { get; set; }
-        public DateTime DateCreated { get; set; }
+    ??? public DateTime DateCreated { get; set; }
-        public string Content { get; set; }
+    ??? public string Content { get; set; }
-        public int BlogId { get; set; }
+    ??? public int BlogId { get; set; }
-        public ICollection<Comment> Comments { get; set; }
+    ??? public ICollection<Comment> Comments { get; set; }
     }
 ```

 As they are, the Blog and Post classes conveniently follow code first convention and required no tweaks to help EF work with them.
 But you can also use the annotations to provide more information to EF about the classes and the database that they map to.

+?

 ## Key

 Entity Framework relies on every entity having a key value that it uses for tracking entities.
 One of the conventions that code first depends on is how it implies which property is the key in each of the code first classes.
-That convention is to look for a property named “Id” or one that combines the class name and “Id”, such as “BlogId”.
+That convention is to look for a property named ?Id? or one that combines the class name and ?Id?, such as ?BlogId?.
 The property will map to a primary key column in the database.

 The Blog and Post classes both follow this convention.
-But what if they didn’t?
+But what if they didn?t?
 What if Blog used the name *PrimaryTrackingKey* instead or even *foo*?
-If code first does not find a property that matches this convention it will throw an exception because of Entity Framework’s requirement that you must have a key property.
+If code first does not find a property that matches this convention it will throw an exception because of Entity Framework?s requirement that you must have a key property.
 You can use the key annotation to specify which property is to be used as the EntityKey.

 ```
     public class Blog
     {
+    ???
 [Key]
-        public int PrimaryTrackingKey { get; set; }
+    ??? public int PrimaryTrackingKey { get; set; }
-        public string Title { get; set; }
+    ??? public string Title { get; set; }
-        public string BloggerName { get; set;}
+    ??? public string BloggerName { get; set;}
-        public virtual ICollection<Post> Posts { get; set; }
+    ??? public virtual ICollection<Post> Posts { get; set; }
     }
 ```

-If you are using code first’s database generation feature, the Blog table will have a primary key column named PrimaryTrackingKey which is also defined as Identity by default.
+If you are using code first?s database generation feature, the Blog table will have a primary key column named PrimaryTrackingKey which is also defined as Identity by default.

 ![jj591583_figure01](../ef6/media/jj591583-figure01.png)